 - The Citadel (Kinh Thành): This outermost structure consists of defensive ramparts encircled by a protective moat, serving as the primary line of defense.

-- The Imperial City (Hoàng Thành): The inside rampart is enclosed by four walls with about 600m long each and four gates.
+- The Imperial City (Hoàng Thành): The inner rampart is enclosed by four walls, each approximately 600 meters (1,969 feet) long, with four gates.
 Among these gates, the south entrance (Ngo Mon gate) holds particular significance.

 - The Purple Forbidden City (Tử Cấm Thành): This architecture is the internal part of the Imperial City and the residence of the Emperor and the royal.
 The Purple Forbidden City is the most strictly protected area.